casillasenrique/software-development-workshop/resources/outline.md

 software solutions faster and with greater quality.

 * Agile is the most widely adopted development framework in the tech industry;
-  see the Digital.ai [15th State of Agile Report](https://digital.ai/resource-center/analyst-reports/state-of-agile-report/)
+  🔎see the Digital.ai [15th State of Agile Report](https://digital.ai/resource-center/analyst-reports/state-of-agile-report/)
   from 2021
 * Check out the [Manifesto for Agile Software